priyank5548/Secure-File-Transfer-Monitoring-System/README.md

 ## Author

-Developed as a practical cybersecurity project focused on defensive monitoring, auditing, and incident detection.
+Developed as a hands-on Blue Team cybersecurity project focused on defensive monitoring, auditing, and incident detection.